-2.1 This policy covers all GBS students and all staff, irrespective of their status, position, level, or grade (such as current students, prospective students, existing students, teachers, support staff, managers, trainees, casual staff, visitors, and agency staff).
-Under this policy all students and staff members who have experienced harassment, bullying, sexual misconduct, and violence will have equality of access to both internal and external specialist support regardless of when the experiences occurred.
+2.1 This policy covers all GBS students irrespective of their status, position, level, or grade (such as current students, prospective students, existing students,).
+Under this policy all students who have experienced harassment, bullying, sexual misconduct, and violence will have equality of access to both internal and external specialist support regardless of when the experiences occurred.